igezehei/Tesfa/README.md

 ## Additional Information
 - The backend uses a PostgreSQL database.
 Ensure the database is running and accessible.
 - The frontend connects to the backend APIs hosted on `http://localhost:8080`.

+## Architecture

+See `C4Model.md` for detailed architecture diagrams, including context, container, and component diagrams.

 ## License
 This project is licensed under the MIT License.